databrickslabs/ucx/README.md

 ```

 This command assigns a metastore to a workspace with `workspace-id`.
 If there is only a single metastore in the
-workspace region, the command automatically assigns to the workspace.
-If there are multiple metastores available, the
+workspace region, the command automatically assigns that metastore to the workspace.
+If there are multiple metastores
-command prompts for specification of the metastore (id) you want to assign to the workspace.
+available, the command prompts for specification of the metastore (id) you want to assign to the workspace.

-Finally, the command setups up the metastore with a UCX artifact catalog.
+Finally, the command sets up the metastore with a UCX artifact catalog.
 The command prompts for the catalog name.

 [[back to top](#databricks-labs-ucx)]